Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Introduction

-\begin{itemize} \item We develop a novel algorithm, CPCA, based on Chebyshev polynomial approximation, consensus, and polynomial optimization via semidefinite programming.
-The Chebyshev-proxy-aided idea differentiates it from existing distributed gradient-based methods and offers a new view to addressing distributed optimization problems.
+We propose a Chebyshev-Proxy-and-Consensus-based Algorithm (CPCA) to solve optimization problems with nonconvex univariate objectives and convex constraint sets in a distributed manner.
+The main contributions are as follows.

-\item We prove that CPCA obtains the $\epsilon$-globally optimal solution of nonconvex problems and show that it achieves distributed termination once the precision requirement is met.
-We provide explicit expressions for the complexities of zeroth-order queries, floating-point operations (i.e., \textit{flops}\footnote{A flop is defined as one addition, subtraction, multiplication or division of two floating-point numbers.
-It is common to evaluate the complexity of a numerical algorithm by expressing the order of flops that it requires as a function of various parameters related to problem dimensions\cite{boyd2004convex}.}) and inter-agent communication of the proposed algorithm.
-Compared with existing algorithms, CPCA is more efficient in terms of both communication and queries (see Table~\ref{table:compare_result}).
+\begin{itemize} \item We develop a novel algorithm CPCA featuring gradient-free, consensus-based iterations.
+The key idea is to use polynomial approximations to substitute for general objectives, distribute these approximations via average consensus, and solve instead an approximate version of the original problem.
+It differs from existing iterative distributed methods and offers a new perspective on addressing distributed optimization problems.

-\item Our notion of combining function approximation and consensus to deal with problems related to networked systems is of independent interest.
-Local approximations serve as good representations of local features.
-Their vectors of coefficients can be exchanged and updated according to various consensus algorithms.
-This scheme enables agents to acquire an adequate representation of the once elusive global feature, which can be the average, product, or other functions of local features, thus facilitating subsequent operations. \end{itemize}
+\item We prove that CPCA obtains the $\epsilon$-globally optimal solution of nonconvex problems, where $\epsilon$ is any arbitrarily small given solution accuracy.
+To this end, we provide a general rule, which tightly connects and controls the error bounds for the inner stages of the proposed algorithm.
+Furthermore, we show that it achieves distributed termination once the precision requirement is met.

-While the proposed algorithm relies on some well-established theories, there are major contributions in the algorithmic idea, design, and performance analysis.
-To the best of our knowledge, this work is the first to adopt a new perspective of introducing approximation into distributed optimization and to quantitatively demonstrate that this idea brings the improved performance, e.g., the acquisition of the $\epsilon$-globally optimal solution of nonconvex problems and the reduced costs of communication and queries.
-Furthermore, we \romannumeral1) provide a general rule, which tightly connects the error bounds for the three stages of the proposed algorithm, to guarantee the accuracy of the obtained solution, and \romannumeral2) investigate the issues of properly terminating these stages when the given solution accuracy is reached.
+\item We characterize the complexities of zeroth-order queries, floating-point operations (i.e., \textit{flops}\footnote{A flop is defined as one addition, subtraction, multiplication, or division of two floating-point numbers\cite{boyd2004convex}.}), and inter-agent communication of the proposed algorithm.
+Thanks to its unique introduction of approximation and gradient-free iterations, CPCA is efficient in terms of communication rounds and queries, see the comparison in Section~\ref{subsec:complexity}. \end{itemize}